-Congratulatory messages pour in for Imran from Afghanistan, China
+Saudi ambassador greets Imran; congratulatory messages pour in from China, Afghanistan

 The ambassador in a tweet said “Over my stay in Pakistan have developed a close friendship resulting from his consistently welcoming positions on Afghanistan: calling for Pak’s constructive role in our peace & stability & strong support for Afghan refugees.”

-Imran in his address said Pakistan needs to learn from China how it dealt with poverty and fought corruption.
+Imran in his address said Pakistan needed to learn from China how it dealt with poverty and fought corruption.
 He was also optimist that the China Pakistan Economic Corridor would open new avenues of cooperation and create employment opportunities.

+Meanwhile the United States said it looked forward to opportunities to work with Pakistan to advance its goals of security and stability in South Asia.

+In a statement a spokesman for the State Department said: “As Pakistan’s elected leaders form a new government, the United States will look for opportunities to work with them to advance our goals of security, stability, and prosperity in South Asia.”

 A spokesperson of Chinese Foreign Ministry Friday appreciated the remarks of the PTI chief and said it reflected that the China-Pakistan all-weather strategic partnership would remain strong, despite the change of government.